omerghafour/Study-Grading-/README.md

 # Study-Grading-
 my new projects

-Im Omer based on FinLand Studying IT Programming and  this my frist projects
+Im Omer based on FinLand Studying IT Programming and  this is  my first projects